 Fundamentals of using isotopes to study processes and timescales for marine chemistry and geochemistry.
-Starts with a basic introduction to the nature, origins, and reasons for the distributions of isotopes in nature, then develops theory and approaches for radioactive dating methods.
-These are used to constrain the timing and nature of the geochemical evolution of the elements, solar system, earth, ocean and atmosphere.
-Cosmogenic isotopes and their applications are covered.
-Basics of mass spectrometry are briefly discussed, and then the principles and applications of isotope fractionation are more thoroughly dealt with.
-Introduction to mass independent fractionation and clumped isotope methods.
+Provides basic introduction to the nature, origins, and reasons for the distributions of isotopes in nature, then develops theory and approaches for radioactive dating methods.
+These are used to constrain the timing and nature of the geochemical evolution of the elements, solar system, earth, ocean, and atmosphere.
+Covers cosmogenic isotopes and their applications.
+Briefly discusses basics of mass spectrometry, followed by a closer inspection of the principles and applications of isotope fractionation.
+Introduces mass independent fractionation and clumped isotope methods.
 Explores applications of isotope methods to a number of water column processes, including particle scavenging, sedimentation, long term element budgets, redox processes, and air-sea exchange.
-Emphasis will be on quantitative methods and problem-solving, and there will be four problem sessions with development of problem solutions.
+Emphasizes quantitative methods and problem-solving.
+Includes problem sessions with development of problem solutions.

 This class has no prerequisites.